 SSL Certificates and PCI Compliance

 The proper use of SSL certificates is only a small part of the PCI (Payment Card Industry) requirements but it is an important one.
+Other requirements include security assessments and ASV scans, and depend on the number of credit card transactions your company processes.
 SSL allows you to protect customer data as it is being transmitted to and from the web server.
 If you don't properly set-up your web server to use SSL certificates, you can't meet the PCI standards that are required to accept credit cards on your site.
 We have previously discussed whether the PCI standards are really effective in protecting consumer information and identity and we've found that, while not perfect, they are helping to make credit card transactions more secure.

 Tim Callan from VeriSign recently gave an informative webcast about SSL Certificates and PCI Compliance.
 Among other things he brought up the following points: